-We've tested and reviewed the latest antivirus packages - both free and premium - from the biggest names in cyber security, so you can be confident that our recommendations can be trusted.
-More than 80 antivirus and security suites have been reviewed and re-reviewed by our experts, as of January 2019, to give you the very best solution to protect and secure your devices.
+We've tested and reviewed the latest packages - both premium and free antivirus - from the biggest names in cyber security, so you can be confident that our recommendations can be trusted.
+More than 80 antivirus and security suites have been reviewed and re-reviewed by our experts, as of March 2019, to give you the very best solution to protect and secure your devices.

 Creators of malware and viruses are always coming up with new ways to gain access to your PC and other internet enabled devices (with your mobile phone and tablet included).
-Luckily online software security companies are constantly updating their security software packages.
-We're already starting to see their 2019 packages come to market, with user experience tweaks and the latest virus definitions to protect against phishing scams, ransomware and all other types of viruses and malware.
+Luckily online software security companies are constantly updating their security software packages to protect against phishing scams, ransomware and all other types of viruses and malware.

 Right now, we think that Bitdefender Antivirus Plus 2019 is the best antivirus available.
 It combines watertight security tools with an array of other excellent security features and is super easy to use, too - best of all, it also offers extremely good value for money.
 You can read more about what it offers below, together with Norton AntiVirus and Webroot SecureAnywhere that complete our top three.